-All registration options require Safari 6.1 or later, Chrome 37 or later, Firefox 17 or later, or Internet Explorer 9 or later.
+All registration options require Safari 6.1 or later, Firefox 17 or later, or Internet Explorer 9 or later.

-Lightwright 5 and 6 work great with Vectorworks 2016, except for Vectorworks’ new Project Sharing feature.
+Lightwright 5 and 6 work great with Vectorworks 2016 and later, except for Vectorworks’ new Project Sharing feature.
 It is unlikely that Data Exchange will ever work with Project Sharing.

 Student licenses require version 6.0.1 or later.